mienaikoe/ziyu/Lore/Plot.md

 - Linyu and Setre are distraught that Melna had to be left behind.

-- Setre travel to Holragi and meet the nomads there.
+- Setre travel to Holrag and meet the nomads there.
 Setre (and Linyu?) is hesitant to go back to her homeland, but does so at the pleading of Linyu.
 They travel undercover. <- why tho?

-- They learn about Holragi from ______ .
+- They learn about Holrag from ______ .
 The tribe is next to travel to the Sky Rail.
 They believe in the Shayadj: gods who take and give technology to suit their own ends.
 The Holragians have an oral tradition of the last time the Shayadj came and stole many technologies (coal and oil) beyond the imagination that they've been trying to replace ever since.
 The tribe people are convinced that the obstruction is the Shayadj returning to steal Ara, the ultimate technology.
 Lif sort of confirms this cryptically through the listener.
 Lif reveals that the machines are beginning to densify and respond to her craft, the chapter ends with the reader not knowing if Lif has been captured or not (radio silence).

 -